gmlang/masterr/_posts/da/2014-08-04-reservoir-sampling-and-algorithm-r.md

     f.close()
 {% endhighlight %}

-Why does Algorithm R work?
-You can think about it and/or read [Sahil's explanation](http://blogs.msdn.com/b/spt/archive/2008/02/05/reservoir-sampling.aspx), where he also talked about how to distribute reservoir sampling algorithms to multiple nodes.

 There're more efficient algorithms than Algorithm R, in particular, Algorithm Z designed by Jeffrey Vitter.
-You can read the paper [here](http://www.cs.umd.edu/~samir/498/vitter.pdf).
+You can read the paper [here](https://www.cs.umd.edu/~samir/498/vitter.pdf).